-In this article, we will look briefly at the history of Viagra and why it is used; we will also cover the pros and cons, side effects, and warnings.
+In this article, we will look briefly at the effects of Viagra, why it is used, the side effects, and history.

 Here are some key points about Viagra.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Viagra was initially designed to treat hypertension and angina pectoris.

 - Viagra's main competitors are Cialis (tadalafil) and Levitra (vardenafil).

 - Individuals with kidney disease should not take Viagra.